 Dropbox’s friendly personality, created by lighthearted illustrations, helps the user feel comfortable when using the product.
 This addition to the interface makes the product feel like an old friend, ready to help users complete their file sharing tasks.

-Operator, a chat based mobile application that helps you to organize and manage your finances, has one goal in mind with their UI: get users to download their product.
+Plum, a chat based mobile application that helps you to organize and manage your finances, has one goal in mind with their UI: to get you to download their product.

-The UI of Operator’s website does a great job of walking the user through an example of what their journey would be like if they were actually using the application.
-They’ve struck a good balance between clean and comprehensive – avoiding clutter but ensuring the primary product features are covered – so that the site itself really gets out of the way to make way for the user to download the app and start trying it out themselves.
+The UI of Plum’s site does a great job of walking the user through an example of what their journey would be like if they were actually using the application.
+They’ve struck a good balance between clean and comprehensive – avoiding clutter but ensuring the primary product features are covered – so that the site itself really gets out of the way, allowing the user to download the app and start trying it out themselves.

-Men’s clothing retailer, Frank and Oak, a clothing retailer with a strong media and lifestyle focus, uses their UI to grab the attention of their users and their taste of style.
-While it is a fairly straightforward online shopping experience, the company uses bold photography and clean, sans-serif typography to capture the personality of the brand and their target audience.
+Frank and Oak, a clothing retailer with a strong media and lifestyle focus, uses their UI to grab the attention of their users and their taste of style.
+While it is a fairly straightforward online shopping experience from a UX perspective, the company uses bold photography and clean, sans-serif typography to capture the personality of the brand and their target audience.
 Despite some bold, sales-driven marketing messaging – 20% off sitewide – their brand image is firmly stamped from the very first touchpoint with the company.
 Cool, clean, up close and personal.

 Filling out personal information during the checkout process for the first time is never an ideal experience.
 It’s unavoidably a clunky process – or, at least, no one has figured out how to make it smooth for first time buyers.
 Frank and Oak do a good job though – they help users out by breaking the form into smaller chunks of input fields to reduce the cognitive load on users.
 And yes, it’s clean and uncluttered.

-One of my personal favorite examples of a gorgeous and functional UI can be found with Semplice Labs, a Wordpress portfolio created by designer Tobias Van Schneider, who’s designed for Spotify, BMW, Google and even NASA.
+One of my personal favorite examples of a gorgeous and functional UI can be found with Semplice Labs, a WordPress portfolio created by superstar designer Tobias Van Schneider, who’s designed for Spotify, BMW, Google and even NASA.
 Suffice to say he knows what he’s doing.

 What You Should Do Now